ucsf-wynton/wynton-website-hpc/docs/hpc/howto/storage-size.md

 pools_ by BeeGFS.

-If we ever run out of quota in one storage pool, BeeGFS detects this and prevent us from writing additional data.
+If we ever run out of quota in one storage pool, BeeGFS detects this and prevents us from writing additional data.
 The symptoms of a full quota may vary.
 You might get a clear "disk full" error, or you might experience obscure issues such as having problems logging in.
 You can use the BeeGFS tool `beegfs-ctl --getquota ...` to check how much disk